Malachi E. Bravo

 Biography

 Additionally, Rachel has lived and worked abroad, including working directly with leading international human rights attorney Jia Ping, the Chief Executive Director and Founder of China Global Fund Watch Initiative.
-She has conducted extensive legal research in the international law field, specifically referencing Non-Government Organizations worldwide (NGO’s).
-She has collaborated in the past on drug reform policy for China and has met with international leaders in the NGO community in China.
+She has conducted extensive legal research in international law, specifically referencing Non-Governmental Organizations worldwide (NGOs).
+She has previously collaborated on drug reform policy for China and has met with international leaders in China’s NGO community.

 Education